Geo Arbitration for Expatriates

 Living abroad where it's really worth it today

-Those wondering where it's best to move abroad today increasingly look to the world's richest cities , not for ostentation, but for opportunity.
+Those wondering where to move abroad today increasingly look to global cities, not for ostentation, but for opportunity.
 Global cities offer infrastructure, advanced private healthcare, international connections, and dynamic markets.
 Living abroad smartly often means combining a tax-efficient country with a well-connected international city.

-This approach allows you to live abroad where it is convenient , maintaining legal security, quality of life and personal freedom.
+This approach allows you to live abroad where it's convenient for you, while maintaining legal security, quality of life, and personal freedom.

 Choosing consciously where to live